-Relics have a highly personal quality, body parts such as hair, bone, a finger, a piece of Jesus’ cradle or cross, and thus (taking at face value the claim of authenticity) no time can have been wasted in gaining the relic.
+Relics have a highly personal quality, being body parts such as hair, bone, a finger, a piece of Jesus’ cradle or a part of the cross.
+Taking the claim of authenticity at face value it follows that, upon the holy person’s death, no time can have been wasted in gaining the relic.
 In c.
 1175, Benedict of Peterborough (Benedictus Abbas) wrote in his Chronicle that 5 years earlier, after the murder of Archbishop Thomas Becket in Canterbury Cathedral, Thomas’ spilt blood was collected and poured into a clean vessel to be kept in the church.
 In the Trinity Chapel of Canterbury Cathedral are a series of stained glass panels, made c.1185–1220, depicting the life, martyrdom and sainthood of Thomas.
 The images include several miracle cures through the ‘water of Saint Thomas’, the mixing by monks of a drop of Becket’s blood with water for sick pilgrims to drink or bathe affected limbs.
 Among these depictions is the cure of leper Richard Sunieve; the cure of a woman named Etheldreda from malarial fever; Petronilla, an epileptic nun from Polesworth, who sits at Thomas’ tomb, having her feet washed with Becket’s diluted blood; and Juliana Puintel, with stomach pains after eating fish, cured after sleeping at the shrine.
 Other pilgrims took the blood/water away in a container known as an ampulla (plural ampullae), a flask of glass, ceramics or metal used for carrying holy liquids such as water, oil or blood, many of which have survived from Canterbury.

 Two of the Cantigas may describe the making of a relic.

-Cantiga 159 is the song performed in English at the beginning of this article, and is Alfonso’s versification of a story from a collection of 126 stories written by the monks of Rocamadour, France, in 1172-3, about the miracles performed there for the pilgrims who came from Iberia, Italy, Germany and England, as well as the home country.
+Cantiga 159 is the song performed in English at the beginning of this article, and is Alfonso’s versification of a story from a collection of 126 stories written by the monks of Rocamadour, France, in 1172-73, about the miracles performed there for the pilgrims who came from Iberia, Italy, Germany and England, as well as from the home country.
 A group of nine pilgrims took “lodging and ordered meat, bread, and wine … for their supper”.
 After praying to Mary they were very hungry, and eagerly opened the pot of chops, expecting nine but finding eight, “for the servant girl had robbed them, and they were very annoyed about it.”
 After searching the house and failing to find the chop, they prayed to Mary to reveal it.
 She did so by causing the chop to jump from side to side inside the chest in which it was hidden, banging on the sides.
 They opened the chest and were so delighted to find it that they didn’t eat it; instead “they took the chop and hung it by a silken cord before her holy altar, praising holy Mary, who performs beautiful miracles.”
 Certainly, the chop is a souvenir of the miracle, but does it then act as a relic?
 The song ends with the hanging of the chop at the altar and the praise of Mary, so we’re not told if the chop, like Mary’s shift, has supernatural properties of healing and protection through being touched by her heavenly powers.
-(Relics have longevity, but I doubt it’s still at the altar of Rocamadour now!)

 In CSM 73, a monk was wearing a fine white chasuble, the ornate sleeveless outer vestment worn by Catholic priests.
 He tripped on a stone, spilling red communion wine all over the garment, “and it looked as though fresh blood had been poured on it.”
 When the monk found the stain to be indelible, he prayed to Mary to save him from disgrace: “I shall never dare to show my face in the abbot’s presence nor associate with the other monks.”
 Mary made the chasuble “whiter than it had been before”, “such a miracle that many pilgrims came from far away to worship the white chasuble.”
 Again, the story ends with the display of the miraculous item: “many pilgrims came from far away to worship the chasuble.”
 The song does not explain any holy efficacy it may have, but in both songs the clear impression is given that a new relic has been created, to encourage believers and to stand as a signifier of Mary’s holy power.